jett/groovy-java-pom/README.md

 groovy-java-pom
 ===============

-Maven POM with mixed Java and Groovy source
+This is a sample project that has mixed Java and Groovy source and unit test.